Label Alignment Regularization for Distribution Shift: Experiments

 We use the train split of the dataset for the source domain and the test split of the other dataset for the target domain.
 A small set of 100 labeled points from the target domain is used for hyperparameter selection as we have not developed a fully unsupervised hyperparameter selection strategy.
 However, we give the baseline the same validation set to keep the experiment fair.

 The first two rows show the performance of the domain-adversarial method DANN \citep{ganin2016domain} with one hidden layer on these tasks.
-(Deeper neural networks performed worse on the highly imbalanced tasks in our preliminary experiments.)
-The first row is the average target domain accuracy of a two-layer ReLU neural network trained purely on the source domain.
+(Deeper NNs performed worse on the highly imbalanced tasks in our preliminary experiments.)
+The first row is the average target domain accuracy of a two-layer ReLU NN trained purely on the source domain.
 In the second row, the domain-adversarial objective is added to reduce domain shift in the hidden representation.
 DANN improves accuracy in both U$\to$M and M$\to$U. In the cases with subsampling, however, DANN consistently hurts performance.
 The third and fourth row show the performance of a linear method with or without our regularizer.
-Using our regularizer improves performance in all columns and outperforms all the models in the other rows in the cases with high label shift.
+Using our regularizer improves performance in all columns and outperforms the models in the other rows in the cases with subsampling.